NexPlayer/Android-SDK/properties.md

 ### LOCK\_END\_DATE (0x000A0002)

-For limited time versions of NexPlayer, this indicates the end date of the limited period of valid use.
+For limited-time versions of NexPlayer, this indicates the end date of the limited period of valid use.

 Time locked versions of NexPlayer will only be valid and play content during the period defined by the properties `LOCK_START_DATE` and `LOCK_END_DATE`, and will otherwise return an error `PLAYER_ERROR_TIME_LOCKED`.